 2003(13th of Nisan, 5763): Eighty-year old Dartmouth alum and second generation movie maker Maurice Rapf, “a founder of the Writers Guild of America” passed away today.

 2005: “Or” the Israeli film starring Dana Ivgy in the title role premiered in Sweden today.

 2005: An exhibition entitled “Wild Things: The Art of Maurice Sendak” opens at the Jewish Museum in New York.

 2005: David Baddiel discusses “The Secret Purposes” at The Sunday Times Oxford Literary Festival

-2006: The inauguration of the Russian Orthodox Church in Ein Kerem is postponed.
+2006: Today the inauguration of the Russian Orthodox Church in Ein Kerem was postponed.
 Construction of the church began in the first decade of the 20th century but was never completed because of the Russian Revolution.
 The dedication of the recently completed church was postponed at the request of Russian President Putin.
 Putin wanted the inauguration delayed until Prime Minister Sharon had sufficiently recovered from his stroke to attend the ceremonies.

 2007: At the Sherwin Miller Museum of Jewish Art in Tulsa, Oklahoma, an exhibition styled “From Shtetl to the Sooner State Celebrating Oklahoma's Jewish History In conjunction with the Centennial Celebration of Oklahoma Statehood” comes to a close.